 Disciplined Agile Delivery (DaD)

 Scrum defines the most efficient strategies for leading Agile teams.
 However, it is only a part of what’s needed to build a complete, scalable solution.
-Disciplined Agile Delivery (DaD) framework works around the gaps that Scrum has in Agile solution delivery.
+The Disciplined Agile Delivery (DaD) framework works around the gaps that Scrum has in Agile solution delivery.

 DaD is a hybrid approach to software development that extends the strategies from various Agile frameworks- Kanban, LeSS, Lean development, Extreme Programming, Agile Modeling, etc.

 Unlike Scrum, which is a prescriptive approach to software development, DaD is a goal-driven approach.
-DaD provides contextual advice regarding viable alternatives and trade-offs that addresses the different situations and problems, one may find himself in.
+DaD provides contextual advice regarding viable alternatives and trade-offs that address the different situations and problems one may find himself in.
 By describing what works, what doesn’t, and why, Disciplined Agile Delivery increases the possibility of adopting strategies that will work to deal with a situation.

 There are 10 roles that a DaD project has.
 While five of them are primary, five are secondary.
 The primary roles will occur, regardless of the scale that a project has; while the secondary roles are added to the primary roles as the demand or scalability expands.